GLSharpe/TestCafe-Example/README.md

 ## Setup

 The way that you arrange your files within the project is up to you.
 If you have a look in the examples file in [3] then you can see that each example is set out slightly differently.
-However, if you were to look at the example project: [5]
- it has a more object-oriented style with one folder containing page objects and one folder containing test classes.
+However, if you were to look at the example project: [5] it has a more object-oriented style with one folder containing page objects and one folder containing test classes.

 When you create separate JavaScript files it is always a good idea to import/export to other files as you create and initialize them as it is an easy thing to forget to do further down the line.

 ## Writing Tests

-All tests must be contained inside a test fixture which contains a description of the test fixture and a ‘page’ feature with a URL.
+All tests must be contained inside a test fixture which contains a description and a ‘page’ feature with a URL.
 For example, if you were to want to run some tests on the TrainLine website you would start off the JavaScript file with the imports from the other pages that you wish to use and then you would begin the test fixture with:

 ```
 fixture `Tests on the home page of the TrainLine website `